ixartz/Next-js-Boilerplate/README.md

 ### Checkly monitoring

 The project uses [Checkly](https://www.checklyhq.com) to ensure that your production environment is always up and running.
-At regular intervals, Checkly runs the tests defined in the `__checks__` folder and notifies you if any of the tests fail.
+At regular intervals, Checkly runs the tests ending with `*.check.spec.ts` extension and notifies you if any of the tests fail.
 Additionally, you have the flexibility to execute tests across multiple locations to ensure that your application is available worldwide.

 To use Checkly, you must first create an account on [their website](https://www.checklyhq.com).
 Once you have an account, you can set the `CHECKLY_API_KEY` environment variable in GitHub Actions by generating a new API key in the Checkly Dashboard.
 Additionally, you will need to define the `CHECKLY_ACCOUNT_ID`, which can also be found in your Checkly Dashboard under User Settings > General.

+Finally, you also need to update `checkly.config.ts` file by your own email address and production URL.

 ### VSCode information (optional)